Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Introduction

-as elements of $\Ql^\times\otimes_\mathbb{Z}\mathbb{Q}$. \end{thm} As a consequence, we get a formula which expresses the $p$-adic valuations of global epsilon factors as the products of those of local epsilon factors (Example \ref{p-adicval}).
+As a consequence of Theorem $1.3$, we obtain a formula expressing the $p$-adic valuations of global epsilon factors as products of those of local epsilon factors (Example \ref{p-adicval}).
+Fix a field embedding where $p$ is the characteristic of $k$.
+Then Theorem $1.3$ yields the formula